Flood Mitigation Projects

 The City has constructed a variety of projects over the years to help reduce flooding in neighborhoods and on streets.
 Additionally, the City does a number of annual, biannual and by each rain event preventative maintenance cleanings to keep stormwater sewers and waterways clear so the infrastructure moves water through the system effectively.
 Below, find a number of ways the City works to maintain stormwater infrastructure and see some of the recent projects that have been constructed.

-Ongoing Storm Sewer Maintenance
+Ongoing Stormwater System Maintenance

 - Willow Creek Basin Cleaning

 - City Engineering has a basin on University Avenue that collects rainwater.
-In Spring of 2018, Engineering crews removed 305 cubic yards of debris
+In Spring of 2018, Engineering crews removed 305 cubic yards of debris.

 - Biannual Catch Basin Cleaning